Telegram has two fundamental principles when it comes to collecting and processing private data:

 Due to the fact that Telegram doesn't store any credit card details or transaction information, it is impossible for us to handle complaints or cashbacks – any disputed payments are the responsibility of the bot developers, payment providers, and banks that participated in the exchange.

-We may share your personal data with: (1) our parent company, Telegram Group Inc, located in the British Virgin Islands; and (2) Telegram FZ-LLC, a group member located in Dubai, to help provide, improve and support our Services.
+To provide, improve and support our Services, we may share your personal data with: (1) our parent company, Telegram Group Inc, located in the British Virgin Islands, (2) Telegraph Inc., a group member also located in the BVI; and (3) Telegram FZ-LLC, a group member located in Dubai.
 We will implement appropriate safeguards to protect the security and integrity of that personal data.
 This will take the form of standard contract clauses approved by the European Commission in an agreement between us and our relevant group companies.
-If you would like more information regarding these clauses, please contact us using the details in section 12 below.
+If you would like more information regarding these clauses, please contact our EEA representative using the details in section 1.4 above.

 If Telegram receives a court order that confirms you're a terror suspect, we may disclose your IP address and phone number to the relevant authorities.
 So far, this has never happened.
 When it does, we will include it in a semiannual transparency report published at: https://tttttt.me/transparency.

 Users can choose to translate a specific text message into a different language by tapping “Translate” in the action menu of the message (to enable this option, a user should first turn on Translation services in the Settings > Languages section of the Telegram application).
 Telegram Premium users can also optionally enable automatic live translation on any chat, group or channel.

 Since Telegram may rely on a third-party, Google LLC, subsidiary of Alphabet Inc, for automatic translation of messages, the text of any message or set of messages that users choose to translate may be shared with Google in order to obtain their translated versions.
 Google will only access the data to provide a translation and will not use it for any other Google products, services, or advertising.